 Because “profit taking” is so prevalent after a good earnings report, many traders feel as though they need to sell before other traders begin to sell.
 If I think that other traders are going to lock in their profits and drive the price down, I am more likely to sell myself.
 Then, if it does drop, I can simply buy it back on the dip.
 If it doesn’t drop, who cares?
 I made my profit and I can simply move onto the next stock.

 The volume after a company reports earnings often provides large hedge funds with the opportunity to exit a large position without knocking down the price of the stock.
 If the ER is a beat, then there will be plenty of buyers to prop up the price and help them unwind their position.

 As traders take their profits and the stock price declines, a sense of panic begins to set in.
 This leads to further selling and a steeper decline in the price of the stock.
 Remember: The market isn’t always rational as traders will often make decisions based on their emotions.
-The long term fundamentals of a company might not matter to somebody that is watching their profits evaporating by the minute.
+The long term fundamentals of a company might not matter to someone who is watching their profits evaporate by the minute.

-If you take the factors above into account, you can easily see why a stock can plummet after an earnings beat.
-Fortunately, if the fundamentals of the company are strong and there isn’t any cause for concern, the price will often bounce back after a couple of days / weeks.
+If you take the factors above into account, you can easily see why a stock can drop after an earnings beat.
+Fortunately, if the fundamentals of the company are strong and there isn’t any cause for concern, the price will often bounce back in the short-mid term.